 Our experimental results consistently demonstrate high AUROC values, indicating strong model performance in detecting unknown deepfake techniques.
 Furthermore, our method significantly outperforms the Xception baseline (detailed in Section~\ref{baseline}) across various training and testing class combinations.
 These findings highlight the robustness of our approach in open-set detection scenarios.
 For example, in Table \ref{tab:cross_man_auc_transposed}, when the unknown testing class is DF, the proposed model achieves an AUROC of 0.7189, compared to Xception’s 0.5184, representing a substantial improvement of over 20 percentage points.
 Similarly, for the NT unknown testing class, the proposed model attains an AUROC of 0.8233, significantly surpassing Xception’s 0.5985.

 In Table~\ref{tab:cross_man_auc_transposed_crossent}, we further evaluate the method's performance in open-set scenarios where the unknown class belongs to a different type of deepfake method.
 These results confirm the robustness of our approach in detecting previously unseen types of deepfakes.
-For instance, in Table \ref{tab:cross_man_auc_transposed}, when the unknown testing class is DF-an identity-swapping method—and the training data contains face reenactment methods, the proposed model achieves an AUROC of 0.8023, compared to Xception’s 0.5125, marking a significant improvement of over 30 percentage points.
-Similarly, for the NT unknown testing class-a face reenactment method-the proposed model achieves an AUROC of 0.7264, vastly outperforming Xception’s 0.5671.
+For instance, in Table \ref{tab:cross_man_auc_transposed}, when the unknown testing class is DF—an identity-swapping method—and the training data contains face reenactment methods, the proposed model achieves an AUROC of 0.8023, compared to Xception’s 0.5125, marking a significant improvement of over 30 percentage points.
+Similarly, for the NT unknown testing class—a face reenactment method—the proposed model achieves an AUROC of 0.7264, vastly outperforming Xception’s 0.5671.